SophieDeBenedetto/stream_chat/blog.md

 end
 ```

 Here, we call `stream_insert` yet again, this time with the updated message and the `at: -1` option.
 Since we're passing a message that the stream is already tracking on the page, LiveView will know to update the existing message item in the stream.
 The `at: -1` option tells LiveView to update the item at its current stream location, rather than appending it to the end of the list.
-Now, the page with re-render and display the updated in message in place.
+Now, the page will re-render and display the updated in message in place.

 Before we wrap up, we need to build out the message delete feature.
 Let's do that now.